-At Liatrio, we believe the right branching model with matching development workflow can help enable faster delivery for your products.
+At Liatrio, we believe the right branching strategy model with matching development workflow can help enable faster delivery for your products.
 Rapid delivery becomes possible by creating faster feedback loops through short-lived branches and merging earlier in the development process.
 The goal here is to enable your team with the process and the tools to collaborate, develop, and test together, releasing code changes faster.

 I’m sure most developers are already familiar with creating branches for developing new features.
 Branching is the duplication of an object within a version control system (VCS) so that modifications can happen in parallel.
-Although it is entirely possible to develop code without branching, using a well-defined workflow can help teams accelerate change without fear of introducing change that may interrupt delivery.
+Although it is entirely possible to develop code without a branching strategy, using a well-defined workflow can help teams accelerate change without fear of introducing change that may interrupt delivery.
 Many modern version control systems add features to help keep the collaboration going as well.

 What Does a Branching Strategy Look Like in Practice?

 The Topic Branch Workflow (this can also be referred to as the Feature Branch Workflow) is based on creating disposable branches in Git that can contain the code necessary for the topic (aka: feature, bugfix or task).
 We like calling the branches “topic” to show that we can make any change we want in this branch.
 The idea is to help teams not get hung up on a feature branch being a “feature.”
 Some feature development could take months, but we think you can do this through several small branches instead of one long-running feature branch.
 In this model, a disposable branch is created from the master branch and all active development (commits, unit tests, code review) is done outside of the stable master branch.
 When the code is ready, a Pull Request can be made that compares the changes in the topic branch with those on master and can be merged in on approval.